PowerShell/DscResources/TestsGuidelines.md

 --------------------------------------------
  1. Copy the ```\Tests.Template\unit_template.ps1``` to the ```\Tests\Integration\``` folder and rename to ```MSFT_x<ResourceName>.tests.ps1```
  2. Open ```MSFT_x<ResourceName>.tests.ps1``` and customize TODO sections.
+  - **Note: The existing Describe blocks do not have to be used.
+The blocks included are a common test pattern, but may be completely replaced with a more suitable pattern.**

 Creating DSC Resource Integration Test Instructions
 ---------------------------------------------------